 Not Eating Healthy

-Finally another example of my trigger is that of diet.
+Finally, another example of my trigger is that of diet.
 As I have gotten older I think my diet has played a big role in my health as a whole.
-I can look at times in my life that I have been eating well (healthy), and those times that I have not.
+I can look at times in my life when I have been eating well (healthy), and those times that I have not.
 I see a direct correlation with my energy levels, sleep cycles, and basic mood.

 I have found two services to help with this:

-I use Instacart to deliver my foods from the grocery to my home.
-The drive shops for the list of groceries that you need.
+I use Instacart to deliver my food from the grocery to my home.
+The driver shops for the list of groceries that you need.
 They contact you with any issues that they encounter.
 Then they deliver your groceries at a time that is convenient.
 Last year they gave me the option of paying thirty-five dollars for VIP delivery service.
-So as long as I spend thirty five dollars in groceries with each delivery the fees are waived.
+So as long as I spend thirty-five dollars on groceries with each delivery the fees are waived.
 I did not realize how stressful it is to grocery shop or how hard it was to meal plan when you are sitting in a grocery store.